mehwaffle10/Waffle_Balance/README.md

 - Don't break in water
 - Can no longer shoot through platforms
 - Projectiles ignore no build zones, allowing them to destroy backwall in the flag room and behind shops
+- 50% Faster and can turn around easier

 ### Catapults
 - Rocks reworked